panzerdp/dmitripavlutin.com/content/posts/071-import-twice/index.md

 ---
 title: 'What Happens When a Module Is Imported Twice?'
 description: 'A JavaScript module is evaluated just once.
-When imported multiple times from the same path, the same module is received.'
+When imported multiple times from the same path, the same module instance is returned.'
 published: '2020-03-10T12:00Z'
 modified: '2020-03-10T12:00Z'
 thumbnail: './images/import-module-twice-2.png'